dragonflydb/documentation/docs/command-reference/server-management/client-tracking.md

 It is very important to note that **only when the client reads a key after enabling tracking will Dragonfly start tracking that key**.
 Solely creating a key will not make Dragonfly track the key.
 See the examples below for more details.

-When tracking is disabled, Dragonfly stops tracking the keys for the connection, and no invalidation messages are sent.
+The feature will remain active in the current connection for all its life, unless tracking is disabled with `CLIENT TRACKING OFF` at some point, and Dragonfly stops tracking the keys for the connection, and no invalidation messages are sent.

 ## Return